2025 IUCN World Conservation Congress

 The International Union for the Conservation of Nature (IUCN) World Conservation Congress (WCC) is the world’s largest and most democratic recurring conference for environmentally sustainable development.
 Meeting every four years, the WCC brings together IUCN’s 1,400+ government, civil society, and Indigenous peoples members, as well as experts, leaders, and decision-makers from around the world.

-Capacity building and sharing
+Capacity Building and Sharing

 Policy

-CLLC has contributed to policy resolutions, a 20-year strategic vision, and a World Commission on Protected Areas mandate to prioritize ecological corridors and combat habitat fragmentation.
+CLLC has contributed to policy resolutions, a 20-year strategic vision, and the World Commission on Protected Areas mandate to prioritize ecological corridors and combat habitat fragmentation.
 At the Members’ Assembly, these policies will be refined and adopted.

 OFFICIAL FORUM EVENTS

-AMERICA PAVILION
+AMERICAS PAVILION

 LEARNING ZONE PAVILION